Knowledge & FAQ

 -

 Living water creates an energy balance in the human body.
-Stressed individuals calm down, tired people are energised and revitalised.
-Water has always had a unique attraction for people.
-Living near water has a number of positive effects and promotes general well-being.
+Stressed people calm down, tired people are energised and revitalised.
+Water has always had a special attraction for people and being near water has a number of positive effects and promotes general well-being.

 WATER RESERVOIR